ThatConference/that-api-webhooks/README.md

   - DocuSign template name this checklist is used for
   - Preload field names to use in building create process payload to send to Tallyfy
   - List of steps which will have guest email address set at creation.
 Step identifier used to get task id in a run
     - Checklist steps when created into a run become tasks within that run.
-The tasks is updated by referencing the task id.
+The task is updated by referencing the task id.
-  - o